Business and International Management

-Expand your experience and increase your qualifications with this new and exciting array of courses in business including specialist courses in economic policy in Ireland and international cross-cultural managment.
-Located in Galway, on the west coast of Ireland, this summer school will consist of two courses, delivered in parallel and providing students with a multi-disciplinary approach to studying business and developing the skills to work within an international business setting.
+Expand your professional work experience and increase your knowledge of international business and economics with this new and exciting summer school in business including specialist courses in economic policy in Ireland and international cross-cultural managment.
+Thr summer school in Business will consist of two courses, delivered in parallel providing students with a multi-disciplinary approach to studying business and developing the skills to work within an international business setting.

 Each course consists of lectures, tutorials, short case studies and industry visits.
 Assessment will be in the form of essays and a written examination.
 The course will be delivered by staff at the J.E.
 Cairnes School of Business and Public Policy at NUI Galway.

-The course is aimed at students who have completed a minimum of one full year at University or College level before being admitted to the programme.
+The programme is aimed at students who have completed a minimum of one full year at University or College level before being admitted to the programme.
 Students should also have attained a minimum GPA of 3.0 on a 4.0 scale (or equivalent).
-Prerequisite: students will be required to have completed a course or related course in the Principles of Micro-economics.

 Apply online at: http://www.nuigalway.ie/international-summer-school/apply/